Grow a Garden Straight Out of Your Kid's Favorite Book

 4. Characters and Props: Populate Your Plot

 Next, add characters to populate your storybook setting.
-Use garden statues, custom-painted rocks, or even DIY crafts to bring characters to life.
+Use garden statues or custom-painted rocks to bring characters to life.
 Place a Cheshire Cat peeking out from behind a tree or have Peter Rabbit hunched by his favorite radishes.
 These playful elements turn every garden stroll into a treasure hunt, sparking joy and curiosity.

 5. Interactive Zones: Engage and Educate